skywolf829/CSE5559_Final_Project/README.md

 Raffaella Bernardi, Ruket Cakici, Desmond Elliott, Aykut Erdem, Erkut Erdem, Nazli Ikizler-Cinbis, Frank Keller, Adrian Muscat, and Barbara Plank.
 2016.
 Automatic description generation from images: a survey of models, datasets, and evaluation measures.
 J. Artif.
 Int.
 Res.
 55, 1 (January 2016), 409–442. https://dl.acm.org/doi/10.5555/3013558.3013571

+Park, Taesung and Liu, Ming-Yu and Wang, Ting-Chun and Zhu, Jun-Yan.
+"Semantic Image Synthesis with Spatially-Adaptive Normalization".
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition, 2019.

 # README
 This is a VISxAI project that follows this sequence of events:
 1. The user draws onto a canvas by selecting colors from classes.
 Effectively, they are drawing a segmentation map.